 Administrative Assistant Certification and Certificate Programs

-Administrative assistant certificate programs can often be completed in about a year, depending on enrollment as a full- or part-time basis.
+Administrative assistant certificate programs can often be completed in about a year of full-time study; longer if studying part-time.
 Some programs require an internship.
-Students will take an array of courses, some of which might include:
+Students will take an array of courses, including office management courses and the some of the following:

 - Business English